Order Welcome Kit

 High-temperature refinement • purity targets

-• Higher carbon purity and greater stability
+• • Higher carbon purity

 04